jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 }
 ```

-I have been using [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) as I progress with the `ScannerImpl` implementation in conjunction with writing this blog.

-… I have completed `ScannerImpl` using TDD.
+I have been using [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) as I progress with the `ScannerImpl` implementation in conjunction with writing this blog. … I have completed `ScannerImpl` using TDD.
 Here is some context about the implementation:

 * I’ve kept the `Scanner` implementation to bare bones.
 If I were designing a DSL for production use:
     * I would have kept track of line and column information in the input so that when a syntax error is encountered, it would indicate issue with context.
     * I would have supported comments, and they would have been stripped out in the `Scanner` implementation.
     * I would not have leaked an `IndexOutOfBoundsException`.
-I would have caught it and returned an Exception that is specific to the `Scanner`.
-That is, it would have been an exception indicating that there were no more `Token`s without indicating a index issue.
+I would have caught it and returned an Exception that is specific to the `Scanner` such as `NoMoreTokensException`.
     * I would have been more particular about alphanumerics starting with a letter.
-My current `Scanner` implementation will accept __123ABC__ as a token.
-Most scanners would balk at an alphanumeric starting with a digit.
+My current `Scanner` implementation will accept __123ABC__ as a `Token`.
+Most scanners would balk at an alphanumeric starting with a digit, especially as an identifier.
 * My implementation has two basic phases:
     * Split the String into tokens based upon whitespace.
     * Refine each whitespace delimited token one symbol at a time with DSL defined symbols, such as `+`, `-`, `=`, etc., as their own `Token`s and all other symbols concatenated together as one `Token`.